axinc-ai/ailia-models/README.md

 ## About ailia SDK

 ailia SDK is a cross-platform high speed inference SDK.
 The ailia SDK provides a consistent C++ API on Windows, Mac, Linux, iOS, Android and Jetson.
 It supports Unity, Python and JNI for efficient AI implementation.
-The ailia SDK makes great use of the GPU from Vulkan and Metal to serve accelerated computing.
+The ailia SDK makes great use of the GPU via Vulkan and Metal to serve accelerated computing.

 You can download a free evaluation version that allows you to evaluate the ailia SDK for 30 days.
 Please download from the trial link below.